Cooperbuilt/awesome-learning/content/courses/Promises.md

 2. [Advanced Promises](Session-2-Advanced-Promises)

-    -   This session is a practical guide to utlizing Promises.
+    -   This session is a practical guide to utilizing Promises.
 We will take all of the concepts we learned so far and examine the variety of asynchronous behavior they allows us to model.